gdmoney/knowledge/vocabulary.md

 - `repudiate     ` - refuse to accept or be associated with; deny the truth or validity of
 - `sanguine      ` - optimistic or positive, especially in an apparently bad situation
 - `simulacrum    ` - an image or representation of someone or something; an unsatisfactory imitation or substitute
+- `spurious      ` - not being what it purports to be; false or fake
 - `undulation    ` - the action of moving smoothly up and down
 - `vacuous       ` - having or showing a lack of thought or intelligence - e.g. vacuous claim
 - `valediction   ` - the action of saying farewell; goodbye